tunefull/tunefull.github.io/docs/index.md

 * Device audio, accessed through MediaPlayer [(Overview)](https://developer.android.com/guide/topics/media/mediaplayer) [(Documentation)](https://developer.android.com/reference/android/media/MediaPlayer)

-    * Audio is used to play the music clips.
+    * Audio is used to play the music clips on the client side of the app.

     * Audio is critical to the functionality of the app.

 * Google Sign-in [(Documentation)](https://developers.google.com/identity/sign-in/android/start-integrating)

     * Sign-in lets the user create and log into their account.
 The client app will authenticate with Google and pass the authentication token to the server.
-The server will also need access to Google Sign-In: it will take the token passed by the client and will authenticate with Google.

     * Sign-in is required for full usage of the app.
 The discovery feature can be used without sign-in, but these users will not be able to follow accounts, or post music.